hanabi/hanabi.github.io/Reference.md

 #### The Pink Choice Finesse

-* The concept of *Pink Slot Choice* can also be used to invoke a *Finesse* on a pink card.
+* The concept of *Pink Choice* can also be used to invoke a *Finesse* on a pink card.
 * For example, in a 3-player game:
   * No cards are played on the stacks.
   * Cathy has a clued pink 3 in slot 3 and a clued pink 2 in slot 4.
 She does not know the rank of either card.